Evedery20/alx-pre_course/0x01-git/README.md

-My readme is upto date
+My readme is up to date